Roleren/uORFomePipe/README.md

 ```

 #### Tutorial
-Here we show an example of predicting active uORFs between 3 stages in zebrafish
+Here we show an example of predicting active uORFs between 3 stages in a zebrafish developmental timeline.
-For you to run, make a new script window in R and paste in the parts.
+For you to run, make a new script window in R and paste in the script at the bottom of the page.

 # Preparing NGS data and annotation as ORFik experiment
 To prepare the Ribo-seq, RNA-seq and CAGE, we make the data into ORFik experiment.